coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > "When a car breaks down, the ones **without** turbosupercharger are easier to fix"

-Unlike XML or JSON, the typeless, unnested, everything-is-text nature of BibTeX tags is a great advantage for introspection.<br>
+Unlike XML or JSON, BibTex is typeless, unnested, and uncomplicated, hence a great advantage for introspection.<br>
 It's a missing sensemaking precursor to extrospective RDF.<br>
 BibTeX-appendices are already used in the digital AND physical world (academic books, [visual-meta](https://visual-meta.info)), perhaps due to its terseness & simplicity.<br>
 In that sense, it's one step up from the `.ini` fileformat (which has never leaked into the physical world like BibTex):